OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Everything is ready!
 Now vOneCloud is prepared to manage Virtual Machines.
 In Sunstone, go to ``Virtual Resources --> Templates``, select one of the templates imported in **Step 3** and click on Instantiate.
 Now you will be able to control the life cycle of the VM.

-More information on available operations over VMs :doc:`here <operation/vm_management/vm_instances.html>`.
+More information on available operations over VMs :onedoc:`here <operation/vm_management/vm_instances.html>`.